-Chapter 3 and Chapter 4 provide detailed guidance to the applicant in designing stormwater management systems that comply with the Stormwater Regulations.
+Chapter 3 and Chapter 4 provide detailed guidance to the applicant in designing stormwater management systems that comply with the Stormwater Regulations and PWD design requirements for Stormwater Retrofits.
 PWD offers the designer a standardized and systematic design process that is consistent for every project.
 This Section provides a first look at PWD's preferred approach to stormwater management design.

 SMP Design Approach